diogonapoles/isep-lapr2/docs/SprintA/FURPS.md

 **<u> Possibility of Recovery: </u>**

 - **The application will have multiple windows in order to be possible to exit in case of failure and get back to the menu.**
-- **These windows will help to maintain the well-function of the application, making sure the found problem won´t interfere with other parts of the app.**
+- **These windows will help to maintain the well-function of the application, making sure the found problem wonÂ´t interfere with other parts of the app.**

 **<u> Possibility of Prediction: </u>**